 The white “foam” that appears at the top of honey is simply air.
 This “foam” is a result of tiny air bubbles in the honey escaping to the top of the bottle.
 So next time you see this, don’t throw out your honey!

-4. Honey is great for skin care
+4. Honey can be used for skin care

-5. Honey is gluten-free
+5. Honey is gluten free

 Honey is naturally free of gluten.
 It contains no wheat, barley, rye or oats or their byproducts.
 No gluten-containing products are stored or used in Sue Bee® honey facilities.